Zilliqa/ZIP/zips/zip-13.md

 #### Seed Node (Client)

 1. Seed node will always connect to `33135` for pull (bidirectional) messages.
 Port `33133` will continue to handle unidirectional messages (like forwarding transactions).
-2. Seed node key should be whitelisted in our lookups and seedpubs.Request from non whitelisted seed nodes will cause connection termination from source seed server.
+2. Seed node key should be whitelisted in lookups and upper seed nodes.
+Requests from non-whitelisted seed nodes will cause connection termination from source seed server.
 3. For sending a message to source seed for pull messages, seed node will use start byte `START_BYTE_SEED_TO_SEED_REQUEST` during `SendMessage()` function call.
 4. In addition, there will be a timeout for accepting response message, which will be initialized to `SEED_SYNC_LARGE_PULL_INTERVAL` during `bufferevent` creation through API `bufferevent_set_timeouts`.
 This timeout is required as it is expected that for some messages there may be no response.
 In order to clean up the `bufferevent` at the sender side, we have to also set a timeout for messages or wait for timer expiration at the application level, and then do the cleanup.
 5. In order to keep the event loop running during creation, it is required to add a timer event and the call `event_base_dispatch()`.
 If this is not done, the event loop terminates immediately and kills the main thread after creation.